emit-sds/emit-ghg/README.md

 Welcome to the EMIT GHG codebase.
 This is research code to support point-source mapping from EMIT, and stands slightly outside of the main SDS - if you're looking for info on the full SDS, please see [the repository guide](https://github.jpl.nasa.gov/emit-sds/emit-main/wiki/Repository-Guide).

 Please note that this is research code, made available as it is being developed and deployed in the interest of open science and open applications.
-In particular, some poor coding practices like hardcoded paths are still in place, though should fade with time.
+In particular, some poor coding practices like hardcoded paths or pre-built dependencies are still in place, though should fade with time.
 The main call for a particular scene is:

 ```
 python ghg_process.py